Restoring History With Authentic Historical Color Palettes

 Protecting the Finish

-To protect the new historical paint finish and keep it looking authentic for years to come, apply two coats of breathable clear topcoat like tung or linseed oil.
-Reapply every 3-5 years.
-Avoid using modern sealants like polyurethane which can yellow over time and alter the appearance.
+Protect the finish with two coats of a breathable topcoat like tung or linseed oil, reapplying every 3–5 years.
+Avoid modern, non-breathable sealants such as polyurethane, which can yellow and alter appearance over time.

 Educating Clients on Benefits of Historical Color Palettes